wangshangguang/wangshangguang.github.io/_pages/about.md

 **August 10, 2025**: Our paper “Battery-Aware Energy Optimization for Satellite Edge Computing”，**IEEE Transactions on Services Computing 2024 Best Paper Award**!

-**June 19, 2025**: Our paper “Ubiquitous Memory Augmentation via Mobile Multimodal Embedding System” has been accepted by **Nature Communications**!
+**June 19, 2025**: Our paper “Ubiquitous Memory Augmentation via Mobile Multimodal Embedding System” has been published by **Nature Communications**!

 **May 17, 2025**:At 12:12 Beijing Time on May 17, 2025, We launched the **"BUPT-2" and "BUPT-3" satellites** on the Dongfeng Commercial Aerospace Innovation Test Zone successfully.
 Initial telemetry data confirms that both satellites have entered their planned orbits as intended.